 - advising current and prospective parents about any limits on enrolment early.

-Schools under enrolment pressure may be supported with an enrolment management plan.
-Enrolment management plans provide current and projected data and, where required, support schools to implement enrolment restrictions approved by regional directors.
+Schools under enrolment pressure may be supported with an enrolment management implementation plan.
+Enrolment management implementation plans provide current and projected data and, where required, support schools to implement enrolment restrictions approved by regional directors.

 This allows the Minister for Education, and regional directors as delegates, to restrict new enrolments at a school by setting unique entry criteria.
 This could include, for example, limiting entry year enrolments to students who reside in-zone and to out-of-zone siblings.